cirosantilli/latex-submodule/readme.md

 latex shared files, meant to be factor out code amongst latex projects

+it also supports markdown to pdf conversion in an analogous way to the tex to pdf conversion

 it should be included as a submodule on latex projects

 things it factors out include: